Stan Gee Louie, PharmD

 To be maximally effective, our laboratory has wide spectrum of collaborators who are able to contribute to the therapeutic development.
 Our laboratory interfaces molecular biology with pharmacology and drug development to accomplishing our goals.
 To this end, we have design and validated a board spectrum of assays to understand the impact of our therapeutics on the disease.
 Working closely with industrial partners, we have developed and advanced a number of therapeutic platforms in preclinical or clinical evaluation.

-Dr. Stan Louie is a clinical and translational pharmacologist with over two decades of clinical and drug development experience.
+Dr. Stan Louie is a clinical and translational pharmacologist with over three decades of clinical and drug development experience.
 His research focus has been drug development for inflammatory diseases which include viral infections, cancer, diabetes, traumatic brain injuries, and neurodegenerative diseases.
-His activities have included dissecting fundamental causes to diseases and developing drug therapies to manage these conditions.
+His activities have included dissecting fundamental causes leading to diseases and developing drug therapies to manage these conditions.

 A graduate of UCSF in 1987, Dr. Louie continued his clinical training at California Pacific Medical Center (CPMC).
 After his residency training, Dr. Louie accepted a position at University of Southern California, where he began his academic career investigating cancer therapy and bone marrow transplantation.
-He later transition to serve patients with viral-mediated disease at which time he joined the Rand Schrader HIV Clinic where he is currently serving as a clinical pharmacist.

-In addition to his clinical activities, he is a translational scientist who advances new chemical and biological candidates through preclinical in vitro and animal evaluation, which ultimately progress these programs into human clinical trials.
+He is a translational scientist who advances new chemical and biological candidates through preclinical in vitro and animal evaluation, which ultimately progress these programs into human clinical trials.
 Currently the leader for the Center in Drug Discovery and Development (CD3) at USC, he is forging efforts to translate basic science discovery into clinical reality.
 For these efforts, he has developed screening methods for each platform, and developed strategies to iteratively optimize the lead candidates into compounds possessing a balance between maximized stability, safety and pharmacokinetic profile.

 His laboratory focuses on drug development for the treatment of virally linked diseases such as HIV and virally linked tumors (e.g. HTLV-linked leukemia, Kaposi's sarcoma).
 Efforts in the laboratory crosses a number of therapeutic areas include 1) drug development for viral infections and cancer, 2) new chemical entity development targeting cellular adaptive mechanisms such as autophagy and endoplasmic reticulum stress and 3) development of light activated drug (nanocaged) for the treatment of traumatic brain injury and ophthalmologic injury, and 4) modulators of chronic inflammation using bioactive lipids.